-Formatted: Indent: Left: 0.25" (ii) Consistent with the local-state partnership established by RCW 90.58.050, local governments shall coordinate and collaborate with department personnel during the master program review and preparation of these draft revisions.
-Local governments shall provide -draft master program Formatted: No underline provisions to the department for informal guidance and technical assistance prior to local legislative action or formal submittal.
-Take legislative action.
-Formatted: Indent: Left: 0.25" gislative action means the adoption of a resolution or ordinance following notice and a public aring including, at a minimum, findings that a review and evaluation have occurred and identifying e revisions made or that a revision was not needed and the rationale for that decision.
-Legislative diversion was that no revisions are needed are referred to in this section as "findings of adequacy." (i) (i) Legislative action includes two components: (A) Documentation of the review of the shoreline master program as required by RCW 90.58.080(4) and this section.
-Formatted: Indent: Left: 0.75" (B) The adoption of either findings of adequacy or any amendments necessary to bring the program into compliance with the requirements of the act and its implementing rules. (ii) At the end of the periodic review process, counties and citieslocal governments must take legislative action declaring the review process complete: (A) The notice of hearing for legislative actions that are intended to address the periodic review process must state that the actions to be considered are part of the periodic review process under RCW 90.58.080(4).
+Formatted: Indent: Left: 0.25" shall coordinate and collaborate with department personnal during the master program review and preparation of these draft revisions.
+Local governments shall provide_draft master program provisions to the department for informal guidance and technical assistance prior to local legislative action or formal submittal.
+Formatted: No underline Take legislative action.
+Formatted: Indent: Left: 0.25" gislative action means the adoption of a resolution or ordinance following notice and a public earing including, at a minimum, findings that a review and evaluation have occurred and identifying e revisions made or that a revision was not needed and the rationale for that decision.
+Legislative adings that no revisions are needed are referred to in this section as "findings of adequacy."
+Formatted, indent, Leit, 0.23 (i) Legislative action includes two components: 90.58.080(4) and this section.
+Formatted: Indent: Left: 0.75" (B) The adoption of either findings of adequacy or any amendments necessary to bring the program into compliance with the requirements of the act and its implementing rules. (ii) At the end of the periodic review process, counties and cities local governments must take legislative action declaring the review process complete: ( A ) The notice of hearing for legislative actions that are intended to address the periodic review process must state that the actions to be considered are part of the periodic review process under RCW 90.58.080(4).
 Formatted: Indent: Left: 0.75" (B) The findings for any legislative action on the periodic review process must state that the action is intended to satisfy the requirements of RCW 90.58.080(4).
-(C) If a local government that determines, as a result of the periodic fter review, that amendments are not needed, it shall adopt a resolution or , motion, or ordinance declaring findingss of adequacy.
-Findings of adequacy are a local written determination that no revisions to a shoreline master program are needed to comply with the requirements of RCW 90.58.080(4) and this section. (iii) Legislative actions concluding the periodic review must be followed by department approval in order for the amended master program to take effect.
-4) Submittal to the department.
+(C) If a local government that determines, as a result of the periodic fter review, that amendments are not needed, it shall adopt a resolution or motion, or ordinance declaring findings of adequacy.
+Findings of adequacy are a local written determination that no revisions to a shoreline master program are needed to comply with the requirements of RCW 90.58.080(4) and this section. (iii) Legislative actions concluding the periodic review must be followed by department approval in order for the amended master program to take effect. ) Submittal to the department.
 Formatted: Indent: Left: 0.25" (i) A local government that determines amendments are needed shall submit the amendments to the department consistent with WAC 173-26-110. (ii) A local government that determines amendments are not needed shall submit the following in lieu of the requirements of WAC 173-26-110: (A) A resolution or motion or ordinance declaring findings of adequacy.
 Formatted: Indent: Left: 0.75", Space After: 6 pt (B) Evidence of compliance with applicable public notice and consultation requirements.